Teen Pregnancy and Childbearing

 Teen childbearing costs U.S. taxpayers billions of dollars due to lost tax revenue, increased public assistance payments, and greater expenditures for public health care, foster care, and criminal justice services.,

-The good news is that teen birth rates in the United States have declined almost continuously since the early 1990s — including an eight percent drop from 2010 to 2011 — and as of 2011 are at historic lows.
-Between 1991 and 2011, the teen birth rate decreased 49 percent in the United States (from 61.8 to 31.3 per 1,000 teens).
+The good news is that teen birth rates in the United States have declined almost continuously since the early 1990s — including a ten percent drop from 2012 to 2013 — further decreasing from 2012's historic lows., Between 1991 and 2013, the teen birth rate decreased by more than half in the United States (from 61.8 to 26.6 per 1,000 teens).
 Despite this decline, the U.S. teen birth rate is still higher than that of many other developed countries, including Canada and the United Kingdom.

 Information on miscarriages (or fetal losses) is derived from the pregnancy history data collected from multiple cycles of the National Survey of Family Growth, conducted by NCHS.

 Birth data are based on the National Vital Statistics System (NVSS) and are shared with the CDC through the Vital Statistics Cooperative Program.
 Federal law mandates national collection and publication of birth certificate data as part of the NVSS.
-Therefore, although pregnancy data reported by the CDC’s National Center for Health Statistics (NCHS) are only available through 2008, birth data are more recent and preliminary data have been estimated for 2011.
+Therefore, although pregnancy data reported by the CDC’s National Center for Health Statistics (NCHS) are only available through 2008, birth data are the 2011 final birth data.

 Abortion estimates are from abortion surveillance information collected from the majority of states by the Centers for Disease Control and Prevention (CDC); these estimates are adjusted to national totals by the Guttmacher Institute